dmhenaopa/holberton-system_engineering-devops/0x07-networking_basics/README.md

-Short description of each document/## :pencil2: Networking basics 2 This folder contains some useful scripts with basic commands  to change home IP and displays IPv4 IPs.
+## :pencil2: Networking basics 1
+This folder contains some useful scripts with basic commands  to display listening ports and pings an IP address.
+Also, some documents with answers about OSI model, LAN, WAN
 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work fine on other distributions, versions or operative systems.